8 min read

 Advantages:

--highly rugged and durable
+- Highly rugged and durable

--less expensive than other types of microphones
+- Less expensive than other types of microphones

--no phantom power required
+- No phantom power required

 Disadvantages:

--not as sensitive as condenser microphones
+- Not as sensitive as condenser microphones

 Best used for: electric guitars(miking up an amp), drums, live sound (live concert, gig)

-Dynamic microphones are the most versatile and commonly found type of microphone, and can be used in a variety of different recording environments.
+Dynamic microphones are the most versatile and commonly found type of microphone and can be used in a variety of different recording environments.
 Most dynamic microphones feature a cardioid pickup pattern, meaning that they capture sound waves that are in front of them.

 Dynamic microphones are durable and rugged, so they can withstand being tossed around and dropped without getting damaged.
 They can also handle high sound levels without a problem, unlike condenser microphones.
 They also do not require phantom power, making them compatible with a wider range of devices.
 If you can only get one mic, a dynamic is the way to go.